driiiaann/sql-data-warehouse-projects/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+For more details, refer to docs/data_catalog.md](docs/data_catalog.md).

 ---
 ## Data Architecture